leomuckley/leomuckley.github.io/cassava.md

 ## Cassava Leaf Disease Classification

 **Overview:**
-Developed a method utilising [EfficientNet](https://arxiv.org/abs/1905.11946) model to accurately classify images of Cassava plants to distinguish between healthy and diseased crops.
+Developed a method utilising an [EfficientNet](https://arxiv.org/abs/1905.11946) model to accurately classify images of Cassava plants and to distinguish between healthy and diseased crops.
 <br><br>
 Link to the TensorFlow implementation on [GitHub](https://github.com/leomuckley/cassava-leaf-disease-classification).
 <br><br>